Azure/azure-devtestlab/Scripts/UpdateRemoteDesktopSettings/README.md

 # Updating the RDP settings in a DevTest Lab
 Azure DevTest Labs has remote desktop configuration settings accessible by the Rest API!
-This is done through "ExtendedProperties" in the lab.
-The effect of setting these properties is that whenver a user clicks the "Connect" button on a Virtual Machine, the resulting generated RDP file will include the appropriate settings.
+This is done through `ExtendedProperties` in the lab.
+The effect of setting these properties is that whenever a user clicks the "Connect" button on a Virtual Machine, the resulting generated RDP file will include the appropriate settings.
 The available settings are:
 * **Experience**:  Set the connection speed as a proxy for how much data to send over the network.
-The RDP client sends & receives less information when slower 'speed' is selected.
+The RDP client sends & receives less information when a slower 'speed' is selected.
 This is the same setting found in the RDP client (start -> Run, "mstsc", select "Experience" tab)
 * **Remote Desktop Gatway**:  The RDP Gateway settings can be found on the "advanced" tab of the remote desktop client.
-To enable the Lab to automatically use the RDP Gatway, just include the correct URL in the ExtendedProperties.
+To enable the Lab to automatically use the RDP Gatway, just include the correct URL in the `ExtendedProperties`.

-If you're using **Powershell 5** please use "Set-DTL-RemoteDesktopSettings.ps1", for **Powershell 6** please use "Set-DTL-RemoteDesktopSettings_ps6.ps1".
+If you're using **PowerShell 5** please use `Set-DTL-RemoteDesktopSettings.ps1`.
+For **PowerShell 6** please use `Set-DTL-RemoteDesktopSettings_ps6.ps1`.

 The syntax of the script is as follows:
 ```powershell